Sleeping Lady Resort: the perfect Leavenworth hotel getaway

 Go Skiing – directly in Leavenworth (adjacent to the Sleeping Lady) is the Leavenworth Nordic Trail System.
 That’s idea for cross country skiing.
 If you want more hardcore downhill skiing and snow boarding, head west on Highway 2 up to Steven’s Pass.
 It’s a great ski area with wonderful facilities, a smooth chair lift and a variety of slopes for all levels of skiers.

 Have a Sleigh/Hay/Carriage Ride – this is the activity for when you’re like “um, what should we do?”
 It’s the perfect way to relax, be in the fresh air and see the outskirts (or even downtown) from a different point of view.
 Sleigh rides are of course limited to the winter… when there’s snow.

-As you can see, we really loved our stay at the Sleeping Lady Resort and weren’t bored or questioning our getaway for a moment.
-The facilities and food were perfect, the service was incredible, and the activities kept us on the move.
-We’ll be back within the next few months with the kids, as they too need a getaway to the Sleeping Lady.
+As you can see, we really love staying at the Sleeping Lady Resort.
+The facilities and food are really wonderful, the service is incredible, and the activities keep us on the move.
 It really is an ideal family travel or couples resort.

 If you have any questions about staying at the Sleeping Lady, send us a note or leave a comment.
 And feel free to pin this for your own travel planning to Leavenworth, Washington!

 Rob Taylor is the founder of 2TravelDads, the original LGBT Family Travel blog.
 Focusing on ecotourism and education, 2TravelDads inspires LGBT families (and traditional families also) to go beyond their usual getaways and use travel to learn about and be part of a bigger world.
 “Traveling the globe and giving the kids a broad worldview.”